E-junkie Shopping Cart and Digital Delivery

 1. Don’t use the Bible as a weapon.
 A fine line will be crossed when we use Bible verses as “backing” for our position, and claim we are “being Biblical”, while at the same time cherry picking words and phrases that support what we’ve already been told, or are wont to personally believe.

-The Brass Tacks are this: of the Bible must well mirror the nature, attributes, and over plan of redemption that is God’s.
+The Brass Tacks are this: Interpretation of the Bible must well mirror the nature, attributes, and over plan of redemption that is God’s.
 One’s view on gender must articulate God’s Story.

 …Some of you may say the Bible IS a weapon!
 Yes, the Bible is called the “Sword” of the Spirit, but first let that sharp thing pierce (convict) your own heart, or protect your heart from Evil.
 Please don’t go chopping away wildly and cut off ears, or other things…